neerajxp/ConnectDotNetTibco/README.md

 # ConnectDotNetTibco
 A sample code to show connectivity to TIBCO from .net

-The file is updated now.
+The file is updated now.and reedited after pull request.